aswin-vs/MathIn/README.md

 # MathIn 🧠

-- **🚀 MathIn is a webapp that provides students with a personalized learning experience to strengthen their math foundations.
-It offers a wide range of interactive tools and practice problems to help students master the concepts they are struggling with.
-MathIn is designed to be user-friendly and engaging, making it an ideal platform for students of all ages and skill levels.**
+- **🚀 MathIn is a compact project designed to help primary school students begin their mathematical journey.
+It focuses on training students in essential math skills like multiplication tables, powers, and reciprocals, all with the goal of boosting their confidence in problem-solving and fostering a love for math and science from an early age.
+MathIn is user-friendly and engaging, making it the perfect platform for young learners.**

-- 🌟 Visit the brand new [MathIn](https://aswin-vs.github.io/MathIn/) webapp and embark on a transformative journey towards mathematical mastery!
+- 🌟 Visit [MathIn](https://aswin-vs.github.io/MathIn/) and embark on a transformative journey towards mathematical mastery!